 \section{Observations}

-We observed the sources during 2019 and 2020, using the Optical System for Imaging and low-Intermediate-Resolution Integrated Spectroscopy \citep[OSIRIS;][]{Cepa2000}, attached to GTC at the Observatorio del Roque de los Muchachos in La Palma, Spain.
-We observed each source on three/four different nights over a time lapse of 4 to 57 days, depending on the target.
-For each epoch we obtained at least four spectra, with a cadence of $\sim$2--4 minutes.
+We observed the sources during 2019 and 2020 using the Optical System for Imaging and low-Intermediate-Resolution Integrated Spectroscopy \citep[OSIRIS;][]{Cepa2000}, which is attached to GTC at the Observatorio del Roque de los Muchachos in La Palma, Spain.
+We observed each source on three or four different nights over a timespan of 4 to 57 days, depending on the target.
+For each epoch, we obtained at least four spectra with a cadence of $\sim$2--4 minutes.
 The observing log is detailed in \mbox{Table \ref{log}}.
 The exposure times ranged between 50 and 200 s.
 We used the R2500R (5575--7685 \AA) grism and a slit-width of 1.2 arcsec.
 This configuration resulted in slit-limited velocity resolutions of 200--240 km s$^{-1}$, as derived from the full width at half-maximum (FWHM) of the \ion{O}{i} $\lambda$6300 emission sky-line.
 The reduction, extraction, and wavelength calibration of the spectra were carried out with \textsc{iraf}\footnote{IRAF is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy, Inc. under contract to the National Science Foundation.}.
-We achieved SNR values ranging from 100 to 350.
+We achieved S/N values ranging from 100 to 350.

 We derived optical magnitudes from the acquisition images of each observing run.
-Flux calibration was performed against field stars catalogued in PanSTARRS \citep{Magnier2020} and using \textsc{astropy-photutils} based routines \citep{Bradley2019}.
+Flux calibration was performed against field stars catalogued in PanSTARRS \citep{Magnier2020} and using routines based on \textsc{astropy-photutils} \citep{Bradley2019}.
 We report an averaged magnitude for each night in Table \ref{log} (for epoch \#3 of \mbox{BZ Cam} we report one average magnitude per observing run).
 The uncertainties were two percent or better.